-The subrecipient is the organization that carries out the subgrant project with the funding from the pass-through entity, which in this case is the CFSC.
+The subrecipient is the organization that carries out the subgrant project with the funding from the passthrough entity, which in this case is the CFSC.
 Consider your organization as a team member among a group of subgrantees.
 It is essential that you complete your project as described in your grant application, spend grant funds correctly, have complete documentation of all expenses and matching contributions, and report accomplishments accurately, completely, and on time, so that the master grant payment process can function properly.
+It is useful to think of the completion of a grant-funded project as a balance between project implementation (activities and measurable results) and grant management (documentation and processes).